nestybox/sysbox-pkgr/k8s/manifests/daemonset/crio/README.md

 ***

-The crio-deploy-k8s daemenoset in this directory was previously needed to install CRI-O on a Kubernetes node, in preparation to installing Sysbox on the node using the separate sysbox-deploy-k8s daemonset.
+The crio-deploy-k8s daemonset in this directory was previously needed to install CRI-O on a Kubernetes node, in preparation to installing Sysbox on the node using the separate sysbox-deploy-k8s daemonset.
 This is no longer the case, as the latest version of the sysbox-deploy-k8s daemonset installs both CRI-O and